aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/01-plugin-repo-creation.md

 - A valid ENS `_subdomain` name under that isn't already taken
 - The address of the plugin repo maintainer who ends up having the `ROOT_PERMISSION_ID`, `MAINTAINER_PERMISSION_ID`, and `UPGRADE_REPO_PERMISSION_ID` permission allowing to call the internal `PermissionManager`, the `createVersion` and `updateReleaseMetadata` functions as well as upgrading the contract.

-For more details visit the [`PuginRepoFactory` reference guide entry](../../../../03-reference-guide/framework/plugin/repo/PluginRepoFactory.md).
+For more details visit the [`PluginRepoFactory` reference guide entry](../../../../03-reference-guide/framework/plugin/repo/PluginRepoFactory.md).

 ### The `PluginRepoRegistry` Contract